 I can no longer recall the topics of discussion in any of the thousands of meetings I attended over my long, and illustrious careers.
-And many of those meetings I chaired.
+I chaired many of those meetings.

 All of the absolutely incredible wisdom poured into my brain during the myriad of meetings attended over many decades and thousands of hours, alas appears to have slipped somewhere into the ether.

-And all the pearls of wisdom I shared with others in the numerous meetings I facilitated, gone.
-Vanished into the ether.
+And all the pearls of wisdom I shared with others in the numerous meetings I facilitated, gone, vanished.
 The horror!
 Do any of my former colleagues and direct reports still have their notes?
 Never mind.

-If only I recorded all the knowledge imparted and received in meetings over the decades into a document.
+If only I recorded all the knowledge imparted and received in meetings over the decades into a single document.
 Perhaps it would be beneficial as a book for all humans everywhere.
-After all, every single one of the 755,000 (rough estimate to date) meetings previously attended in my lifetime were each billed as the most enlightening, game changing, paradigm shifting, performance expanding experiences available.
-Or, they were just plain mandatory.
+After all, every single one of the 755,021 (rough estimate to date) meetings previously attended in my lifetime were each billed as the most enlightening, game changing, paradigm shifting, performance expanding experiences available.
+Or, they were just plain “mandatory.”

 But, it’s all gone from my memory, most of it at least.

 Is this the first stage of dementia setting in, forgetfulness-about-meetings-gone-by?
-Oh my, I need to check the DSM-IV (Psychological diagnosis book – FYI) to see if such a symptom exists.
+Oh my, I need to check the DSM-5 (Psychological diagnosis book) to see if such a symptom exists.

-While I’m searching the DSM-IV, I’ll check for a “meeting trauma” category.
+While I’m searching the DSM-5, I’ll search for a “meeting trauma” category.
 So many of the meetings we attend are thinly veiled punishment or torture sessions, and this is certainly true in my experience.
 Many meetings are analogous to the electric collar shock fence for dogs.

 There is a high probability of mental trauma lurking in my brain ready to rear its ugly head.
 I need to trace it down and root it out.
 Perhaps attend a meeting recovery group?
-No, no, that’s a meeting too.
+No, no, that requires meetings too.